madsbuch/blog/_posts/2016-01-29-100-days-of-fibonacci-day-9-haskell-types.md

 challenge.

 I already did [look at Haskell](/blog/100-days-of-fibonacci-day-0-haskell/).
-SO strictly speaking I should choose another language.
+So strictly speaking I should choose another language.
 However, I find that programming in Haskell's type system is different enough that I will consider it another language.

 # Day 9 - Haskell Types
 Today I implemented Fibonacci in the Haskell type system.
-That means that I can get the Haskell compiler to generate a _type_ for the _n_th Fibonacci number.
+That means that I can get the Haskell compiler to generate a _type_ for the _n_'th Fibonacci number.

 The first thing to do is to create a datatype for representing naturals.